Logiqx/tech-docs/Environments/Containers/Docker/Builds.md

 ## Checklist

-Here is a simple checklist for building quality images.
-Further detail is documented elsewhere in these documents.
+Here is my personal checklist for building high quality Docker images.

+Further details about every topic can be found elsewhere in this document.

+### Image Size

-#### Multi-Stage
+#### Multi-Stage Builds

-Use multi-stage to keep build tools and other clutter out of the final image.
+Use multi-stage to keep build tools and other clutter out of the final image, ensuring the final image is kept small.

+#### Chain RUN Commands

+Chain `RUN` commands using the `&&` syntax to reduce the number of layers and exclude ephemeral data / files from the final image.

+#### Package Managers

+Alpine: Use `apk add --no-cache` which is the simple alternative to`apk update && apk add <packages>` followed by `rm -fr /var/cache/apk/*`.
+Both approaches remove the APK cache from the image.

+Debian / Ubuntu: Use `apt-get update && apt-get install -y --no-install-recommends <packages>` followed by `rm -rf /var/lib/apt/lists/*`.

+Python: Use `pip install --no-cache-dir <packages>`.

+### Image Management

+#### Tags

+Ensure that images have unique tags whether they be of the form `X.Y.Z`, `YYYYMMDD` or `XXXXXXXXXXXX`.

+Failure to use unique tags leads to old images being listed as `<none>` when they are superseded.

+#### Environment Variables

+The `ENV` directive can is an effective way to pass important parameters into containers when they are started up.

+#### Volumes

+Use volumes for folders that need to be persistent or shared with other containers.
+Ideally the container should be runnable as "read-only" meaning that no data is written to the container's own layer.

+#### Work Directory

+Specifying `WORKDIR` is helpful as it will put the user into the appropriate directory by default.

 #### BuildKit

 Use BuildKit for faster builds (especially multi-stage), better caching and some additional features.

+### Container Security

 #### Non-Root User

-Create a dedicated user (and maybe a group) to the image and switch to it with the USER command.
+Create a dedicated user (and maybe a group) to the image and switch to it with the `USER` command.

+Be sure to `chown` and `chmod` the contents of the home directory.
+Also note that the default permissions may be inconsistent between Debian / Ubuntu and Alpine.

+### Container Reliability

+#### Specify Version

+Be sure to specify version numbers to avoid breaking changes in the future.

+Debian / Ubuntu: `apt-get install -y --no-install-recommends tini=0.18.*`

+Alpine: `apk add --no-cache tini=~0.18`

+Python: `pip install --no-cache-dir beautifulsoup4==4.8.*`

 #### Init Process

-Use tini or dumb-init as the ENTRYPOINT to ensure to support gracefully shut down and avoid zombies.
+Use *tini* or *dumb-init* as the `ENTRYPOINT` to ensure containers can be gracefully shut down and avoid zombies which can exhaust PIDs and other resources on the host.

-#### Tags
+#### Health Check

-Ensure that images have unique tags whether they be of the form X.Y.Z, YYYYMMDD or XXXXXXXXXXXX.
+Incorporate a simple health check to ensure that services running in containers can be reliably monitored.